seb7887/rust-learning/README.md

 - `println!`: same as print! but a newline is appended
 - `eprint!`: same but printed to the standard error (`io::stderr`)
 - `eprintln!`: same but with a newline

+## Debug

+The fmt::Debug trait makes this very straightforward.
+All types can derive (automatically create) the fmt::Debug implementation.
+This is not true for fmt::Display which must be manually implemented.

+## Display